amadorschulze92/Cute-Little-Python/README.md

   webtest: Hits a website multiple times till pulls a http error

-  word_scramble: Throws a string veriable in all available places in a constant string
+  word_scramble: Throws a string variable in all available places in a constant string